Wetbikeboy2500/web_content_parser/README.md

 ## Parser

 The parser converts raw data into a format that I have defined.
 This is more for myself and projects where I need to implement well structured data while staying up to date with naming schemes.
-I am trying to make sure there isn't a version dependency created by me having to maintain two seperate packages.
+I am trying to make sure there isn't a version dependency created by me having to maintain two separate packages.

 ### IDs

 The core of any content is how they are identified.
 This project uses an id/source system to create unique ids.
 The id and source are both strings.
-An ID can be created through the folloing:
+An ID can be created through the following:

 ```dart
 ID(id: '', source: '');
 ```

 IDs should contain all the information a source needs to retrieve any relevant information.
 Extra data can be embedded into the id string to allow finding the item again.
-IDs compare and use a unqiue string called `uid`. `uid` is built from combining `source` and `id` with a colon inbetween.
+IDs compare and use a unique string called `uid`. `uid` is built from combining `source` and `id` with a colon in-between.
 Example:

 ```dart
 ID id1 = ID(id: 'uniqueid', source: 'test');